gabdennis/Data-Analytics-using-SAS/README.md

 ### Summary
 There is a moderate positive correlation between revenue and price meaning that as price increases, revenue tends to increase as well.
 Also, the correlation is significant indicating that this relationship is unlikely due to chance.
 #

+# Simple Linear Regression on Kaggle Dataset

+Simple Linear Regression is used to model the relationship between two variables, one independent and the other dependent. in this project, our independent variable is Price and our dependent is Revenue.

 ### SAS Code for Linear Regression

 ```sas